LesFerch/WinSetView/doc/v3/Manual.md

 You can leave *Inherit* checked and just let *Downloads* use your Global settings, or uncheck Inherit and select specific settings for this folder type.
 Be assured, either way, if you set *Group by* to *(None)* you will never see grouping in this folder again.

 **Note**: In Windows 10, only the Downloads root is type "Downloads".
 In Windows 11, all subfolders of Downloads are also type "Downloads".
+If you are using the Windows 10 Explorer on Windows 11, the Downloads subfolders will be folder type "General items".

 **General Items**